frank-xwang/RIDE-LongTailRecognition/README.md

 See [FAQ](FAQ.md).

 ## How to get support from us?
-If you have any general questions, feel free to email us at `xwang at icsi.berkeley.edu` and `longlian at berkeley.edu`. **If you have code or implementation-related questions, please use `git blame` to find the author of the line of code you have questions about** and then send an email to author. **If the code which you are interested in exploring belongs to the python template (the details are below), please ask questions to the authors by clicking the link to python template below.**
+If you have any general questions, feel free to email us at `longlian at berkeley.edu` and `xwang at eecs.berkeley.edu`.
+If you have code or implementation-related questions, please feel free to send emails to us or open an issue in this codebase (We recommend that you open an issue in this codebase, because your questions may help others).
+If the code which you are interested in exploring belongs to the python template (the details are below), please ask questions to the authors by clicking the link to python template below.
+You can use `git blame` to find the author of the line of code you have questions about.

 ## Pytorch template
 This is a project based on this [pytorch template](https://github.com/victoresque/pytorch-template).
 The readme of the template explains its functionality, although we try to list most frequently used ones in this readme.